 Sedona is about an hour drive from Flagstaff or two hours drive from Phoenix.
 From Salt Lake City, it is around 9 hours drive.
 There are many flights from SLC to either airport in under two hours.
 We can put you in contact with other women driving from SLC or flying into either airport if you’d like to carpool and share costs!

 Plan on arriving at 4 pm on Thurs.
-Sept.
-9 at the home, and checking out by 11 am on Sun.
-Sept.
-12. We will hike once more before heading to Phoenix for return flights — book yours around 5 pm or later on closing day.
+Oct.
+6 at the home, and checking out by 11 am on Sun.
+Oct.
+9. We will hike once more before heading to the airport for return flights — book yours around 5 pm or later on closing day.

 What should I bring?